How to claim cost of living help from the government

 You can also earn rewards with Octopus for using less at peak times this winter.
 You need a connected smart electricity meter to be eligible.

-How to get charitable grants in the cost of living crisis
+How to get charitable grants to help in the cost of living crisis

 People who are struggling financially may be eligible for charitable grants.
 You can find out what grants might be available to you using Turn2Us’ grant search on the charity’s website.
 There are a huge range of grants available for different people – including those who are bereaved, disabled, unemployed, redundant, ill, a carer, veteran, young person or old person.